 Aortic regurgitation is sometimes called aortic incompetence or a leaky aortic valve.
 In aortic regurgitation the valve does not close properly.
 Therefore, blood leaks back (regurgitates) into the left ventricle from the aorta.

 In some cases, aortic regurgitation occurs at the same time as aortic stenosis.
-See separate leaflet called Aortic Stenosis for more details.
+See separate leaflet called Aortic Stenosis.

 What are the causes of aortic regurgitation?